Why would people work hard if there were no rewards or consequences?

 My love of philosophy and two-plus decades of teaching experience have thus inspired me to start this blog as a way to share what I have learned and to continue learning from others.

 This blog celebrates Big Questions— what they look like, why they are important and what we can do to integrate more of them in our classrooms.

 The posts here will be short, provocative and useful.
 Though most of the early posts will focus on social studies, over time the I plan to involve all subject area teachers in the quest to incorporating more Big Questions into the learning experience.

 Posts fall under three categories:

 Big Question Professional Development

-Many of the Big Questions in this blog were designed by teachers who took an online graduate course I instruct, “Socrates in the Social Studies.”
+Many of the Big Questions in this blog were designed by teachers who enrolled in an online graduate course I teach in collaboration with the National Council of the Social Studies.
 Other questions will be from my personal lessons and from the amazing teachers and organizations with whom I’ve worked over my career.

 I hope this blog awakens your desire to ask more questions and think big about how to inspire your students to do the same.